 Our bodies are beautiful.
 They are an integral part of us and a gift from God.
 The way our bodies are made and how we use them show truths about God's nature and His plan for human beings.
 This is the core teaching of St. John Paul II's Theology of the Body.
 Though most often used to teach about the meaning of marriage, (very beautifully I might add.
 When I first heard about these teachings in relation to marriage I was blown away!), the teachings of the Theology of Body apply to everyone, regardless of age or marital status, after all, we all have bodies.
 Due to the fact that people often abuse the gift of the body, there is a school of thought that demonizes the body; treats it as something inherently bad that we will be freed from when we go to heaven.
 This couldn't be farther from the truth.
-We are not souls trapped in bodies, we are embodied souls, and the Catholic Church teaches that after the final judgment our bodies will rise and be joined with us in heaven.
+We are not souls trapped in bodies, we are embodied souls, and the Catholic Church teaches that after the final judgment our bodies will be joined with us in heaven.

 How could a Catholic dancer not be excited about these beautiful teachings about our bodies!
 Dance is one of the ultimate expressions of the incredible miracle of our bodies and the truth that we are fearfully and wonderfully made.
 There are many benefits to dancing; including physical fitness and improved memory and cognition, but in the end there is no real purpose to dancing like there is to things like math and reading.
 No real purpose except a pure celebration of who we uniquely are as humans.
 The beauty of great works of art and music are often used as proofs of God's existence, and I believe the beauty of dance falls into that category.